jod35/fastapi-beyond-crud-docs/docs/chapter5.md

 ## Lifespan events in FastAPI

-In FastAPI, we are free to define logic we may want to run before the application starts getting requests and also when the application stops receiving them.
-THis is very important in scenarios where the cost of running such logic may be expensive and may cause a poor user experience.
-Such include database connections, loading AI models and so on.
-For our purpose, we are going to connect to the database before the application starts.
-If this doesn't make sense, let us begin by looking at a small example.
+In FastAPI, we have the flexibility to specify operations to execute prior to the application receiving requests, as well as when it concludes receiving them.
+This capability is crucial in situations where executing such operations may be resource-intensive and potentially degrade user experience.
+Examples of such operations include establishing database connections and loading AI models.
+For our demonstration, we'll focus on establishing a database connection before the application starts.
+If this concept isn't clear, let's start by examining a brief example.

 In the `__init__.py` file at the root of the `src` directory, let us modify the code as shown below.